vivekvaradarajan1980/Comp4447/README.md

 ## Spotlight Vivek for Flask Api integration

-#### An interactive Flask based Web-App application that can predict using Arima/Sarima or Prophet the closing stock prices for any ticker of your choice
+#### An interactive Flask based Web-App application for predicting closing stock prices using Arima/Sarima or Prophet for any ticker of your choice

 ### To get started clone this repository in your personal workspace on your machine using `git clone https://github.com/vivekvaradarajan1980/Comp4447.git`